Hans Jakob Christoffel von Grimmelshausen: Works

 Grimmelshausen's work is greatly influenced by previous utopian and travel literature, and the Simplicissimus series attained a readership larger than any other seventeenth-century novel.
 Formerly, he was credited with Der fliegende Wandersmann nach dem Mond, a translation from Jean Baudoin's L'Homme dans la Lune, itself a translation of Francis Godwin's The Man in the Moone, but recent scholars have disputed this; he did, however, write an appendix to a 1667 edition of that translation, the basis for that association.
 Der fliegende Wandersman was included in his collected works, though without the appendix.

 In 1668, Grimmelshausen published Der abenteuerliche Simplicissimus, which has been called the greatest German novel of the 17th century.
 For this work he took as his model the picaresque romances of Spain, already to some extent known in Germany.
 Simplicissimus has been interpreted as its author's autobiography; he begins with the childhood of his hero, and describes the latter's adventures amid the stirring scenes of the Thirty Years' War.
 The rustic detail with which these pictures are presented makes the book a valuable document of its time.
 For some, however, the later parts of the book overindulge in allegory, and finally become a Robinson Crusoe story.

-Among Grimmelshausen's other works, are the so-called Simplicianische Schriften (Simplizianische Schriften):
+Grimmelshausen wrote several sequels to Simplicissimus, the so-called Simplician Cycle or Simplicianische Schriften (Simplizianische Schriften):